pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1548 Linux and Go

+Today I continue studying about Linux, I started to study the environment in the shell, now I know what is the use of some Environment variables like HOME, PATH and obviously the JAVA_HOME, some programs use this variables well, don't use the variables use the files reference for this variables remember in Linux everything is a file.
+Also I practice a little of Go and a sandbox environment, doing a little software exercise.

 ### Day 1547 Continue with Linux

 Today I studied the most useful command linux to manipulate the processes running in the system like top, ps, kill, etc.